Mr and Mrs

 Announcer: Peter Dickson

-as The All New Mr and Mrs Show HTV West for UK Living, 8 January 1995 to 1996 (2 series)
+as The New Mr and Mrs Show HTV West for UK Living, 8 January 1995 to 1996 (2 series; some episodes shown on HTV West)

 Action Time in assiciation with Carlton for ITV, 19 March to 2 July 1999 (6 episodes in 1 series)